opensvc/docs.opensvc.com/source/collector.tabs.modset.rst

 Display a JSON dump of the moduleset definition, ready for import in another collector or for sharing with others.

-This export also contains all filtersets and rulesets necessary to satisfy dependencies.
+This export also contains all modulesets, filtersets and rulesets necessary to satisfy dependencies.